charlesportwoodii/libsodium-uwp/docs/README.md

 # Using this library

 After installation, you can use this library by `using Sodium`.
+For more indepth examples about using this library, reference the `Tests` directory.

+> __NOTE:__ This library is compatible with `libsodium` 1.0.11+.
+Compatability with version <= 1.0.11 is not guaranteed.